kapouer/domt/README.md

 A block filter can control how context.node is going to be inserted:
 - by returning a new node, it replaces context.node
 - by returning false, it prevents context.node from being inserted
+  and it stops further block filters from being called
 - by inserting context.node itself somewhere else

 Some filters are already available: